Next Article in Journal

 Similarly, AC-1 represents a total of 90 points obtained after the combination of two experimental data (the first test data are used as the test set and the second test data are used as the prediction set); AC-2 indicates that 90 points have been dimension-reduced, that is, to remove the seven influencing factors and 90 points obtained by the relatively large correlation factors; AP-1 indicates the test points with 74 points after removing the missing data; AP-2 indicates that the AP-2 is based on AP-2.
 Data points after the dimension (seven influencing factors): AP-3 means not distinguishing the two experimental sequences with 90 points obtained by combination arrangement; AP-4 means seven influencing factors obtained after dimension reduction on the basis of the AP-3 data points.

-The results are compared based on the results of PSO-SVM, GA-SVM and GS-SVM, as shown in Figure 13.
+As shown in Figure 13, the outcomes are contrasted using the outcomes of the PSO-SVM, GA-SVM, and GS-SVM.
 It can be seen that the success rate predicted by the PSO-SVM algorithm is basically higher than that of the other two algorithms.
 In the least ideal case, the PSO-SVM method is almost similar to the prediction rate of the other two methods.
-Therefore, parameter determination and feature selection in PSO-SVM is very valuable.
-However, due to the limited space, this paper only uses the results database of the vibrating table indoor test to calculate the classification accuracy rate to evaluate the developed model.
+As a result, choosing features and setting parameters in the PSO-SVM are quite important.
+To compute the classification accuracy rate and assess the built model, this research only uses the results database of the vibrating table indoor test, owing to space constraints.
 If possible, they should be applied in many ways to fully verify their innovative meaning.
 Therefore, in future research work, the model developed still has room for improvement.

 6. Conclusions

-In this paper, the prototype tailing sand was used as the material and the main factors affecting liquefaction were considered.
-Shaking table tests of tailings liquefaction were carried out with a self-designed rigid model box.
+The primary elements impacting liquefaction were taken into consideration while using the prototype tailings sand as the material for this article.
+Shaking table tests of tailings liquefaction were carried out with a self-designed rigid test-box.
 The following conclusions were drawn:

-(1) By performing a large number of factor analyses on the selected factors, the influencing factors suitable for the prediction model were obtained, namely: (PGA, Type of earthquake, buried depth, peak acceleration, holding time, peak pore pressure, peak earth pressure, and dynamic shear stress ratio)
+By performing a large number of factor analyses on the selected factors, the influencing factors suitable for the prediction model were obtained, namely, PGA, type of earthquake, buried depth, peak acceleration, holding time, peak pore pressure, peak earth pressure, and dynamic shear stress ratio.

 Author Contributions